KOSOVO TRAVEL GUIDE

 UNESCO World Heritage Site - Visoki Dečani Monastery is one of the most important monasteries of the Serbian Orthodox Church.
 Just 15km south of Peja, you will find one of Kosovo's absolute highlights - famous for its elegant and peculiar architecture.
 As an orthodox monastery from the XIII century, it successfully mixes western and eastern church building elements to form a particular hybrid style only known on the territory of old Serbia.

-- The Rugova Gorge.
-The Rugova gorge is also to the north west of Peja and can be found by following the same road that leads to the Peć Patriarchy, and driving further.
-The canyon has extremely steep walls reaching up to 300 metres.
+The Rugova Gorge.
+The Rugova gorge is also to the northwest of Peja and can be found by following the same road that leads to the Peć Patriarchy and driving further.
+The canyon has extremely steep walls reaching up to 300 meters.

-- The Gjakova Old Bazaar.
-A very beautiful old "shopping centre" from the 17th century.
+The Gjakova Old Bazaar.
+A very beautiful old "shopping center" from the 17th century.
 It was burned down during the war in 1999 and reconstructed recently.
-In the centre of the bazaar is an old mosque that was built in the 15th century.
+In the center of the bazaar is an old mosque that was built in the 15th century.

 WHAT TO EAT IN KOSOVO